The Uses and Applications for Paint Thinner

-Best Way the Reduce Paint Viscosity
+Reduce Paint Viscosity

 Before getting a paint thinner, you need to know that there are different paint thinners for specific applications.
 Oil-based paint and latex paints will require different products to thin the paint.
 Read the manufacturer's recommendation on how to use the right ratio of paint to paint thinner.

 The mix shall be prepared carefully adding the thinner slowly and mixing it thoroughly.
 Normally, a ratio of 4:1 paint to thinner should be a good one.
 You don't want to have more thinner than paint, as it will deteriorate and affect the quality of the paint.
 Do note that if you are using a sprayer, the mixture has to be thin so it can flow through the gun.

 For best results, please follow these helpful tips carefully:

 - Never use cold paint as it might affect the thickness and application process.

 - Thinner must be mixed with paint stored at room temperature.

 - Use a wooden stick or spoon to stir the paint while you add the paint thinner.

 - Before starting, test the mix, by applying two coats on your surface.
 Make sure that the paint is not dripping either is too thick.

 - Mix slowly making sure that the thinner is being properly mixed.